OwenLewis/MatlabTutorial/README.md

 * The pdf file can be found right [here](./matlab_tutorial.pdf).
 * A Matlab script that mirrors the walkthrough can be found [here](./matlab_tutorial.m).
 * The tutorial involves steps that call the functions [my_funky_fcn.m](./my_funky_fcn.m), [ApproxExp.m](./ApproxExp.m), [MyDeriv.m](./MyDeriv.m), [f1.m](./f1.m), and [df1.m](./df1.m).

+**Remember:** In order for any of these provided ".m" files to be used, you will need to download them and place them into either your path, or your present working directory.